trealla-prolog/trealla/README.md

 =============================

 Start independent (no shared state) Prolog instances as threads and communicate via fast builtin channels.
-No marshalling of terms is done.
-The database is *not* shared.
+No marshalling of terms via text is done.
+Note: the database is *not* shared.

 ```
 	pl_thread/3				# pl_thread(-thread,+filename,+options)